-The duration of our treatment assisted by medication program is varies for each patient.
-Some patients discharge more quickly, while others find success with longer term treatment.
-Research has shown that patients who stay for a year or more experience greater successes in long-term recovery than those who stay in treatment for less than a year.
+The duration of our treatment assisted by medication program varies for each patient.
+Some patients discharge more quickly, while others find success with longer-term treatment.
+Research has shown that patients who stay for a year or more experience greater success in long-term recovery than those who stay in treatment for less than a year.
 Should you choose to leave treatment, our staff will develop a discharge plan to help you be successful outside of the clinic.

-Opioid treatment services (methadone maintenance) costs $17.00 per day.
-If paid in advance, the fee for a week is $105.00.
-Suboxone and Vivitrol cost varies by dose.
+Opioid treatment services (methadone maintenance) costs $18.00 per day.
+Buprenorphine products and Vivitrol cost varies by dose.

 Yes, we do take insurance.
 Please call to schedule

-AMS of Janesville, LLC is Licensed by the State of Wisconsin, the Center for Substance Abuse Treatment (CSAT), and the DEA.
-AMS of Janesville, LLC also is accredited by CARF.
+AMS of Wisconsin - Janesville, LLC is Licensed by the State of Wisconsin, the Center for Substance Abuse Treatment (CSAT), and the DEA.
+AMS of Wisconsin - Janesville, LLC also is accredited by CARF.

 All of our clinics are accredited by CARF, an assurance that you will receive quality treatment in a safe facility.
 Patient privacy is regulated by the Health Insurance Portability and Accountability Act of 1996, otherwise known as HIPAA.
-AMS of Oshkosh to AMS of Wisconsin - Janesville, LLC adheres to all HIPAA regulations.
+AMS of Wisconsin - Janesville, LLC adheres to all HIPAA regulations.
 Substance abuse disorder treatment records are also governed by 42 CFR Part 2.

 Methadone and buprenorphine are known to interact with some medications, so you should always speak with your doctor or counselor about any medications you are currently taking.

-AMS of Oshkosh to AMS of Wisconsin - Janesville, LLC provides coordinated care for expectant mothers, working with your obstetrician or other care provider to ensure your health and the health of your baby are considered in your treatment plan.
+AMS of Wisconsin - Janesville, LLC provides coordinated care for expectant mothers, working with your obstetrician or other care providers to ensure your health and the health of your baby is considered in your treatment plan.
 Methadone and buprenorphine have been proven to be safe for you and your baby during pregnancy and breastfeeding.
-Careful monitoring of the dosage is important during pregnancy and your newborn should be watched closely in the few days following their birth.
-For contact AMS of Oshkosh, LLC for more information.
+Careful monitoring of the dosage is important during pregnancy, and your newborn should be watched closely in the few days following their birth.
+Contact AMS of Wisconsin - Janesville, LLC for more information.